 Reflecting and Thinking

 Paul addresses both gospel extremes in this chapter.
 Which is the greatest threat to the church today in your opinion?
 Do Christians tend toward too much restriction or too much license?
-How would you advise someone who wanted to walk the middle road of life in the Spirit?
+What advice would you give to someone who wanted to walk down the middle of the road, celebrating life in the Spirit?

 Heavenly Father, walk beside us as we seek to live out the love principle.
 Guide and guard us--from both extremes.
 May we walk in your way by the Spirit, through Jesus we pray, amen.